irene2911/Tria-zadatak/README.md

 # Tria zadatak

 This project is a modern web application built with Next.js, incorporating several carefully chosen libraries to enhance functionality and user experience.
+The application has been deployed to Vercel and can be accessed [here](https://tria-zadatak.vercel.app/).
 This README will guide you through setting up the project locally and provide explanations for the chosen libraries.
 Prerequisites:

 - Node.js (18.17 or later) or